beetlesoup/beetlesoup.github.io/README.md

 I made a delightful one but...
 I'd rather have my article notes be more concise.
 The collapsible part is.... unneccessary at this time.
 Pain.

 Oh, well.
 Kill your darlings.
 It also looked a little better before- I mean, now.
 The collapsible never happened.

+Oh no. Oh, noooooo.
+Why is there an extra space in my div that doesn't appear when I'm looking at the local HTML file?
+Ooooooh noooooooo......